“Pain in life is inevitable, suffering is optional… even during the holidays.”

 Case in point… for me, by choosing to stay focused on what I hadn’t done for Christmas, I was missing out on what I could do to make the season meaningful in a different way.
 I also wasn’t doing a very good job of enjoying what I had…time with my daughter, who was home from college.

-- How would life be different if I let go just a little bit and tried to accept the situation for what it is?
+Consider for a moment how life might be different if you just let go a little bit and tried to accept the situation instead of wishing it was different.

 YOU DON’T HAVE TO GIVE UP HOPE.